learnk8s/learnk8s.io/_blog/why-kube/index.md

 Each virtual machine comes with an operating system that consumes part of the memory and CPU allocated to it.

-When you ask for a 1GB, 1 vCPU droplet on Digital Ocean, you're probably only using 700MB in memory and 0.8 vCPU after you remove the overhead of the operating system.
+When you create a 1GB of memory and 1 vCPU droplet on Digital Ocean, you end up using 700MB in memory and 0.8 vCPU after you remove the overhead of the operating system.

 Or in other words, every five virtual machine the overhead adds up to a full virtual machine.